dailybruin/the-stack/_posts/2017-04-10-bruinwalk-class-ratings.md

   <p>But students have also given high overall ratings to a substantial number of difficult courses.
 Difficult courses with high overall ratings occupy the upper left corner of the following scatter plot.</p>

-  <h3>Students don’t assign low overall ratings to easy courses, but do rate some difficult courses favorably overall.</h3>
+  <h3>Students don’t assign low overall ratings to easy courses, but they rate many difficult courses favorably overall.</h3>
   <figure class="ratings-chart fullwidth" id="easiness-vs-overall"></figure>

-  <p>Students seem to prefer highly rated professors over easy courses.
-Courses with higher clarity ratings, or those with <strong>professors who are easier to understand</strong>, are more highly rated overall than courses with low clarity ratings.
+  <p>Students seem to prefer clear professors over easy courses.
+Courses with higher professor clarity ratings, or those with <strong>professors who are easier to understand</strong>, are more highly rated overall than courses with low clarity ratings.
 The clarity rating is the best predictor for students’ overall course satisfaction – its line of best fit has an r<sup>2</sup> value of 0.797.</p>

-  <p>Clarity only narrowly beats out <strong> helpfulness</strong> in determining a student’s overall course rating (r<sup>2</sup> = 0.703), but it signifcantly beats out both easiness (r<sup>2</sup> = 0.185) and workload (r<sup>2</sup> = 0.182) ratings.</p>
+  <p>Professor clarity only narrowly beats out <strong>professor helpfulness</strong> in determining a student’s overall course rating (r<sup>2</sup> = 0.703), but it signifcantly beats out both class easiness (r<sup>2</sup> = 0.185) and workload (r<sup>2</sup> = 0.182) ratings.</p>

-  <h3>A course’s clarity rating is the best predictor for its overall rating.</h3>
+  <h3>A professor’s clarity rating is the best predictor of a class’s overall rating.</h3>
   <figure class="ratings-chart fullwidth" id="clarity-vs-overall"></figure>

 </div>